This is the multi-page printable view of this section. Click here to print.

 Edit form dialog box

-5. Here you can change the default owner choosing from Users, Groups and Partners as before.
+5. Here you can change the default owner choosing from Users, Groups as before.

 2 - Form display modes